-7 days before your surgery the prep team will call to remind you which medications to take (or not) before surgery.
+Days before we'll also remind you which medications to take (or not) before surgery.
 Have your medication and medical history lists prepared and readily available to discuss with the prep team when they call.

 Take the time before your surgery to shop for these items you may need after your surgery.